Subscribe to the CT4F Newsletter to stay informed!

 Work with families to navigate these questions together

-What therapists can't do is promise to change who a child is attracted to or make them identify with the body they were born in—because there's no credible evidence that works, and mountains of evidence that it causes harm.
+What therapists couldn't do was promise to change who a child is attracted to or make them identify with the body they were born in, because there's no credible evidence that works, and mountains of evidence that it causes harm.

 MYTH #3: